Musca (The Fly) Constellation

 The Latin genitive of the constellation name is "Muscae" (pronounced ˈmʌsiː) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Muscae (the brightest star of Musca based on the Bayer catalog); or 23 Muscae (the 23th star in the constellation of Musca based on the Flamsteed catalog).

-Sky chart of Musca from your location
+Sky Chart of Musca Constellation

 Here we provide a simplified sky chart of the Musca constellation.
 Alternatively it is possible to locate Musca in the night sky using our Online Interactive Planetarium.

-Visibility of Musca from your location
+Visibility of Musca Constellation

 Musca is currently not visible from Greenwich, United Kingdom [change]